Tennessee vs. Ole Miss Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Tennessee Performance Insights

-- The Volunteers are outscoring opponents by 13.5 points per game with a +176 scoring differential overall.
-They put up 77.8 points per game (115th in college basketball) and allow 64.3 per contest (38th in college basketball).
+- The Volunteers average 77.8 points per game (115th in college basketball) while giving up 64.3 per outing (38th in college basketball).
+They have a +176 scoring differential overall and outscore opponents by 13.5 points per game.

-- Tennessee wins the rebound battle by 4.7 boards on average.
-It records 39.2 rebounds per game, which ranks 75th in college basketball, while its opponents pull down 34.5 per outing.
+- The 39.2 rebounds per game Tennessee averages rank 75th in the nation, and are 4.7 more than the 34.5 its opponents grab per contest.

-- The Volunteers rank 123rd in college basketball with 97.8 points scored per 100 possessions, and 19th in college basketball defensively with 80.8 points conceded per 100 possessions.
+- The Volunteers' 97.8 points per 100 possessions on offense rank 123rd in college basketball, and the 80.8 points they allow per 100 possessions rank 19th in college basketball.

-- Tennessee has won the turnover battle by 2.4 turnovers per game, committing 10.5 (77th in college basketball action) while forcing 12.9 (108th in college basketball).
+- Tennessee wins the turnover battle by 2.4 per game, committing 10.5 (77th in college basketball) while its opponents average 12.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.